microsoftgraph/microsoft-graph-training/tutorials/includes/powershell/app-only/01-intro.md

 <!-- markdownlint-disable MD041 -->

 This tutorial teaches you how to build a PowerShell script that uses the Microsoft Graph API to access data using app-only authentication.
-App-only authentication is a good choice for background services, and there are also some APIs that only support app-only authentication.
+App-only authentication is a good choice for background services or applications that need to access data for all users in an organization.

+> [!NOTE]
+> To learn how to use Microsoft Graph to access data on behalf of a user, see this [user (delegated) authentication tutorial](/graph/tutorials/powershell).

 In this tutorial, you will:

 - [List users](/graph/api/user-list)